 HepG2-2.2.15 is a stable cell line containing the hepatitis B virus (HBV) ayw strain genome.
 Antiviral screening compounds blocking any late step of viral replication such as transcription, translation, pregenome encapsidation, reverse transcription, particle assembly and release can be identified and characterized using this cell line.
 Initially we test whether a compound will reduce the production of secreted HBV from cells utilizing our real time quantitative PCR (TaqMan) HBV DNA assay.
 The analysis of this data allows to calculate:

 Drug Combination Studies

-After the antiviral activity of test compounds against HBV is confirmed, the interactions of the compounds with 3TC, IFNs and other compounds in terms of efficacy (synergy, additivity, antagonism) and toxicity (combination toxicity) are evaluated in the 2.2.15 cells using the quantitative HBV TaqMan PCR assay.
+After the antiviral activity of test screening compounds against HBV is confirmed, the interactions of the compounds with 3TC, IFNs and other compounds in terms of efficacy (synergy, additivity, antagonism) and toxicity (combination toxicity) are evaluated in the 2.2.15 cells using the quantitative HBV TaqMan PCR assay.

 We can test compounds for toxicity against a large panel of established cell lines and also primary cell cultures, including PBMCs and human primary hepatocytes.